Ashley0324/donate-crypto/DEPLOY.md

 2. Each NFT records the USDT amount paid during minting
 3. NFT image uses a fixed IPFS address: `ipfs://QmZFTnWLjPDMSzesTfxugFhsktVyf6i2GJstecAEXyqtYm?filename=taoai.png`
 4. NFT name is "TAO Private Placement" with symbol "TAO"
+5. Supports USDT withdrawal to a designated address (only the address specified during deployment can withdraw)

 ## 常见问题 / FAQ